 We are marketing a variety of probiotic products that we developed.
 Our probiotic products contain the active ingredient ProBiora3, a patented blend of oral care probiotics that promote fresher breath, whiter teeth and support overall oral health.
-We have conducted scientific studies on ProBiora3 in order to market our products under self-affirmed Generally Recognized As Safe status, or GRAS.
-We sell our ProBiora3 products through multiple distribution channels.
-We continue to seek improvement in the performance of our oral care probiotics business and consistent with these efforts:
+We have conducted scientific studies on ProBiora3 in order to market our products under self-affirmed Generally Recognized As Safe status ("GRAS").
+We have historically sold our ProBiora3 products through multiple distribution channels.
+We continue to seek improvement in the performance of our oral care probiotics products, to better serve our customers, and we continue to evaluate new delivery systems, which we believe will enable us to deliver ProBiora3 to new markets and end-users.